Surrey whiteware: Production

 The method of distribution of Surrey whiteware was a combination of trade at the production sites along with trade in London and surrounding areas.
-The pottery products destined for the London marked were probably hauled first by wagons to the Thames and then by river transport to London.
+The pottery products destined for the London marked were probably hauled first by wagons to the River Thames and then by river transport to London.
 Cheam whiteware was primarily traded from the production locations or from nearby markets.
 In the late 14th century to early 15th century, Coarse Border ware was distributed over a much wider area than the other Surrey whiteware types.
 Along with the London market and surrounding area, the pottery was traded along the River Thames, as well as in Hampshire, as far south as Winchester and Berkshire.